 Our results demonstrate the effectiveness of HT in monitoring organoid responses to drug treatment.
 Using cisplatin-treated sIOs as a model, we observed significant morphological alteration, including increased volume, structural degradation, and a decline in protein density over time.
 These findings highlight the potential of HT for assessing drug-induced cytotoxicity in a dynamic, quantitative manner.
 Traditional histological approaches, such as H&E staining and immunofluorescence, provide endpoint analyses of organoid structure but lack the capacity for real-time monitoring.
 HT fills this gap by enabling continuous live imaging, capturing transient cellular changes that may be missed in static analyses.

 One of the key strengths of this protocol is the integration of machine learning-based image analysis using ilastik.
-Accurate segmentation of organoid structures is crucial for extracting quantitative parameters such as volume, protein density, and total protein contents.
+Accurate segmentation of organoid structures is crucial for extracting quantitative parameters such as volume, protein density, and total protein content.
 Manual segmentation is labor-intensive and prone to user bias, whereas machine learning-based segmentation automates the process, improving accuracy and reproducibility.
 By combining HT imaging with computational segmentation, our protocol establishes a scalable framework for high-throughput organoid analysis.

 Despite its advantages, HT has certain limitations.
 One challenge is the interpretation of RI-based contrast, which differs from conventional fluorescence-based markers.
 While RI provides quantitative information about cellular composition, correlating RI variations with specific molecular signatures requires additional validation.
 Future studies could combine HT with complementary modalities, such as Raman spectroscopy or fluorescence-based metabolic imaging, to provide multi-parametric insights into organoid physiology41-45.
 In addition, AI-enabled virtual staining provides a good alternative by translating label-free RI images into fluorescence-like representations, enabling subcellular specificity without physical labeling6,46.